Saw-mon-and-Natalie/Pixelated-NFT-Golf/README.md

   transform-origin: top left;
   box-shadow:
     ...
-    xi yi var(--i),                /* xi and yi are the coordinates of the pixel and --i is the ith color */ ...
+    xi yi var(--m),                /* xi and yi are the coordinates of the pixel and --m is the ith color */ ...
 }
 </style>